Tidewater (TDW)

 Piers D. Middleton, Executive Vice President and Chief Operating Officer

-Mr. Middleton has served as Tidewater's Executive Vice President and Chief Operating Officer since July 2025.
-He previously held roles within Tidewater as Executive Vice President and Chief Commercial Officer from June 2024 to July 2025, Senior Vice President and Chief Commercial Officer from June 2023 to June 2024, and Vice President, Sales and Marketing from September 2020 to June 2023.
-Mr. Middleton possesses over 27 years of international experience in the offshore support vessel (OSV) sector.
+Mr. Middleton has served as Executive Vice President and Chief Operating Officer since July 2025.
+Before this, he held roles at Tidewater as Executive Vice President and Chief Commercial Officer (June 2024 to July 2025) and Senior Vice President and Chief Commercial Officer (June 2023 to June 2024), and Vice President, Sales and Marketing (September 2020 to June 2023).
+Prior to joining Tidewater, he spent over 19 years at Clarksons PLC, a global maritime services company, where he founded and led the global Offshore & Newbuilding Divisions.
+He has over 27 years of international experience in the OSV sector.

-Daniel A. Hudson, Executive Vice President, General Counsel and Corporate Secretary
+Daniel A. Hudson, Executive Vice President, General Counsel & Corporate Secretary

 AI Analysis | Feedback